NordicSemiconductor/zcbor/README.md

   --output-c OUTPUT_C, --oc OUTPUT_C
                         Path to output C file.
 If both --decode and --encode are specified, _decode and _encode will be appended to the filename when creating the two files.
+If not specified, the path and name will be based on the --output-cmake file.
+A 'src' directory will be created next to the cmake file, and the C file will be placed there with the same name (except the file extension) as the cmake file.
   --output-h OUTPUT_H, --oh OUTPUT_H
                         Path to output header file.
-If both --decode and --encode are specified, _decode and _encode will be appended to the filename when creating the two files --output-h-types OUTPUT_H_TYPES, --oht OUTPUT_H_TYPES
+If both --decode and --encode are specified, _decode and _encode will be appended to the filename when creating the two files.
+                        If not specified, the path and name will be based on the --output-cmake file.
+An 'include' directory will be created next to the cmake file, and the C file will be placed there with the same name (except the file extension) as the cmake file.
+  --output-h-types OUTPUT_H_TYPES, --oht OUTPUT_H_TYPES
                         Path to output header file with typedefs (shared between decode and encode).
+If not specified, the path and name will be taken from the output header file (--output-h), with '_types' added to the file name.
   --copy-sources        Copy the non-generated source files (zcbor_*.c/h) into
                         the same directories as the generated files.
   --output-cmake OUTPUT_CMAKE